-"No person in the United States shall, on the basis of sex, be excluded from Participation in, be denied the benefits of, or be subject to discrimination under any education program or activity receiving Federal financial assistance".
-(Department of Education, www.ed.gov).
+"No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any education program or activity receiving federal financial assistance."
+(Department of Education, ed.gov).

-The procedure for reporting Title IX violations can be found on the website of the Office of Institutional Diversity and Equity.
+The procedure for reporting Title IX incidents is located on the website of the Office of Institutional Diversity & Equity.